FUSAKLA/promruval/README.md

   validate --config-file=CONFIG-FILE [<flags>] <path>...
     Validate Prometheus rule files using validation rules from config file.

-    --config-file=CONFIG-FILE  Path to validation config file.
+    -c, --config-file=CONFIG-FILE  Path to validation config file.
-    --disable-rule=DISABLE-RULE ...
+    -d, --disable-rule=DISABLE-RULE ...
                                    Allows to disable any validation rules by it's name.
 Can be passed multiple times.
-    --output=[text,json,yaml]  Format of the output.
+    -o, --output=[text,json,yaml]  Format of the output.
         --color                    Use color output.

   validation-docs --config-file=CONFIG-FILE [<flags>]
     Print human readable form of the validation rules from config file.

-    --config-file=CONFIG-FILE      Path to validation config file.
+    -c, --config-file=CONFIG-FILE  Path to validation config file.
+    -o, --output=[text,markdown,html]
-    --output=[text,markdown,html]  Format of the output.
+                                   Format of the output.
 ```